CaiGroup/pyfish_tools/README.md

 # seqFISH Datapipeline
-Scripts and jupyter notebooks used for the analysis of various seqFISH methodologies.
+Generalized and completely python based analysis pipeline for the analysis of various seqFISH methodologies.

 ## Important Dependencies
 - python >= 3.7 (3.7 preferred)